-Most of the activity in the unsecured market takes place overnight, which is illustrated in Chart 2.
-In the FX swap market, most of the activity takes place at maturities of up to three months, with a large share of daily turnover taking place in the tomorrow/next (TN) market.
-Most of the activity in the repo market takes place at maturities from one week to one month.
+Chart 2 illustrates that most of the activity in the unsecured market takes place overnight.
+The FX swap market counters for most of the money market activity up to six months, with a large share of daily turnover taking place in the tomorrow/next (TN) market.
+The repo market activity is concentrated on maturities up to one month.